jtdutta1/BTS/README.md

 ### Points about the data.

+We used the BRATS 2015 dataset available [here](www.braintumorsegmentation.org).
+The data has 220 HGG and 54 LGG brain scans.
+There are 4 types of brain scans that are provided (See image below).

 ![4-types of scans](/images/4-types-of-scan.jpg)

 This represents the 4 types of scans present in the dataset.
 From top-left clockwise:-